 Overstocking is a common mistake by beginners.
 Disregarding the urge to have various colorful fish is somewhat hard to check!
 Isn’t it?

 But overstocking is dangerous for new fishkeepers.
 An overstocked aquarium is harder to maintain in a healthy state.
 Water quality deteriorates rapidly to toxicity buildup, resulting in fish deaths.

 The same mistake I made when I bought my first aquarium.
 It was a typical 20-gallon home aquarium, and there I put a total of 14 fish having various sizes and colors.

 Within a couple of days, I observed cloudy aquarium water.
 I performed a water change, but bad luck, half of my fish died in a week!
 I had to seek an expert’s opinion at that time.

 Experts advise a rule of thumb to keep one inch per gallon.
-For instance, if you have a fish with 5.5 inches in length, the rule implies that roughly the fish alone will require an entire five-gallon tank.
+For instance, if you have a fish 5.5 inches in length, the rule implies that roughly the fish alone will require an entire five-gallon tank.

 A systematic approach to maintaining the aquarium is efficient, and it will lessen your hassle.
 You can keep a log of the daily, weekly, bi-weekly, and monthly undertakings necessary.

-For instance, your daily checklist will cover feeding the fish, observing their mood, temperature check, etc. The weekly activity may include partial water changes, siphoning gravels, etc.
+For instance, your daily checklist will cover feeding the fish, observing their mood, temperature checking, etc. The weekly activity may include partial water changes, siphoning gravel, etc.

 In the bi-weekly and monthly schedule, you have to perform little extensive tasks like filter media changes, water testing, scraping glasses, etc.